Click here for STAR Class Registration

 STARs are encouraged to officiate other games in WAGS, NCSL, their house leagues, or elsewhere to gain experience and additional insight into the art of soccer officiating.
 WAGS strongly encourages STARs to serve as assistant referees for other WAGS and NCSL matches, especially those games that are immediately prior to or immediately following their match.
 However, if selected by their team to serve as a STAR, their primary duty on game day is to the team, not officiating other matches.

-6. STARs may not serve as both TSL and STAR for the same match.
+7. STARs should not serve as both TSL and STAR for the same match.

 1. The State Referee Programs of Maryland and DC/Virginia manage Training and Certification of assistant referees as required by USSF.

 2. Assistant referees are initially certified in classes ranging from 9 to 18 hours depending on the level of certification sought by the individual referee.
-USSF Referee Grades 12, 9, and 8 are all acceptable entry classes for STARs.
+USSF Referee Grades 8 and 9 satisfy the STAR requirement.

 3. All referees are required by USSF to recertify annually by attending a five-hour clinic and passing a USSF written exam.
-In lieu of recertification, STARs may upgrade to the next referee grade (12 to 9, 9 to 8, 8 to 7).
-Upgrading is highly encouraged.
-Recertification and Upgrade classes and clinics are generally conducted between the Fall and Spring seasons, but may also be available in August.
+Recertification classes and clinics are generally conducted between the Fall and Spring seasons, but may also be available in August.

 4. STARs may attend classes and clinics in Maryland, Virginia, or DC, regardless of where they live.